-In 1937 FDR spent a day and a night at Dutch Branch Ranch.
+In 1937 FDR spent a day and a night at Dutch Branch ranch.
 He also visited Amon Carter’s Shady Oak Farm, where he fished for bass.
 The Star-Telegram reported that the leader of the free world caught a three-pound bass “but only after he spit on his hook like any schoolboy fishing in the creek.”

 In 1938 FDR again arrived by train on a speaking tour.
 Amon Carter headed the welcome delegation at the station.
-FDR stayed overnight at Dutch Branch Ranch and gave a speech on his son’s radio station KFJZ.
+FDR stayed overnight at Dutch Branch ranch and gave a speech on his son’s radio station KFJZ.

 In 1942 FDR made a tour of defense plants, including Fort Worth’s Consolidated Aircraft bomber plant.
 He watched B-24s being assembled on the mile-long assembly line.
 George J. Newman, the plant’s vice president, said the exact length of the assembly line was restricted information.
 But he said, “Probably it is the longest straight assembly line in the country.”

-That’s because, according to Jerry Flemmons in Amon: The Life of Amon Carter, Sr. of Texas, Carter had asked FDR to make Consolidated’s plant in Fort Worth longer than its plant in Tulsa.
+That’s because, according to Jerry Flemmons in Amon: The Life of Amon Carter, Sr. of Texas, Carter had asked FDR to make Consolidated’s plant in Fort Worth longer than Consolidated’s plant in Tulsa.
 Originally the two plants were to be identical.

-While in town FDR also visited Dutch Branch Ranch.
+While in town FDR also visited Dutch Branch ranch.